yamakkaji/concurrent-modular-agent-fork-dev/docs/docs/getting-started/installation.md

 ## Prerequisites

-Before installing CoMA, ensure you have the following prerequisites:
+Before installing CMA, ensure you have the following prerequisites:

 * **Python 3.12 or later**

-    CoMA uses multiprocessing and asyncio, which are fully supported in Python 3.12 and later versions.
+    CMA uses multiprocessing and asyncio, which are fully supported in Python 3.12 and later versions.

 * **Docker**

-    CoMA uses Docker to run modules (specifically, MQTT for messaging and ChromaDB for vector storage).
+    CMA uses Docker to run modules (specifically, MQTT for messaging and ChromaDB for vector storage).
 Ensure you have Docker installed and running on your machine.
 Please refer to the [Docker installation guide](https://docs.docker.com/get-docker/) for instructions.

 ## Setup